dennykane/LOTW/README.md

 indeed creates an entry at `~/file.txt`, held in the browser's sandboxed local storage, accessible regardless of network status.

-	$&nbsp;echo "A bunch of interesting thoughts" > file.txt
+	$ echo "A bunch of interesting thoughts" > file.txt

 ## Disclaimer (YMMV)